+If after that, you still can't see it then please be patient and wait ~24 hours.
 This happens on rare occasions.
 It's due to lag with BSC nodes and there isn't anything we can do about it.
 You can relax though because it's only a UI issue.
 If the transaction went through, your position exists and is accruing yields.
-You can verify this by checking that you're earning claimable ALPACA rewards on the Farm page.
+You can verify this by checking that you're earning claimable ALPACA rewards on the Portfolio page.
 Try closing the browser window and reopening it.
-If that doesn't work, then your position should also show up on the Farm page eventually, in some minutes or at the latest, hours.
+If that doesn't work, then your position should also show up on the Farm page eventually.

 Alpaca Finance is a lending protocol allowing leveraged-yield farming.
 That means what supports the protocol the most is not a thicker LP pool, but a higher utilization of the lending and borrowing pools.
 We generate the most TVL and fees from them and they also help grow the protocol.
 This then feeds back to ALPACA holders in two ways: higher ALPACA prices through burn, and increased governance value through having voting power over a bigger protocol.

 ALPACA is not a short-term speculation play.
 It is a long-term ecosystem play, like when people bought ETH, BNB, UNI, or CAKE in their infancy.
 You see, our primary goal as a team and protocol is not to raise ALPACA's price as high as possible so the founders can dump and move onto their next project.
 Yes, unfortunately, that's the goal of many of the other projects you've looked at...